 Example 2: Filter all people having age more than 18, using lambda and filter() function

 Using lambda() Function with map()

 The map() function in Python takes in a function and a list as an argument.
 The function is called with a lambda function and a list and a new list is returned which contains all the lambda modified items returned by that function for each item.
 Example:

 Example 1: Multiply all elements of a list by 2 using lambda and map() function

 [10, 14, 44, 194, 108, 124, 154, 46, 146, 122]

-The reduce() function in Python takes in a function and a list as argument.
-The function is called with a lambda function and a list and a new reduced result is returned.
-This performs a repetitive operation over the pairs of the list.
-This is a part of functools module.
-Example:
+The reduce() function in Python takes in a function and a list as an argument.
+The function is called with a lambda function and an iterable and a new reduced result is returned.
+This performs a repetitive operation over the pairs of the iterable.
+The reduce() function belongs to the functools module.

 Example 1: Sum of all elements in a list using lambda and reduce() function

 Here the results of the previous two elements are added to the next element and this goes on till the end of the list like (((((5+8)+10)+20)+50)+100).

 Example 2: Find the maximum element in a list using lambda and reduce() function